The Seven Salem Eclipse, also known as the North American Eclipse, took place on August 21st of 2017.

 The St. Joseph City Hall was said to have been built in the Italian Renaissance Revival style between 1926 and 1927, and designed by the architectural firm of Eckel and Aldrich.

-The Buchanan County Courthouse in St. Joseph was said to have been built in 1873…
+The Buchanan County Courthouse in St. Joseph was said to have been first built in 1873…

 This is a view of the intersection of Francis Street and North 4th Street in downtown St. Louis, with the same mud-flooded appearance of the slanted street in the front, and the ground-level windows on the side that we saw back at the bar-and-grill in Salem, Nebraska…